MJKWoolnough/jslib/README.md

 }
 ```

-The focus method will bring the unset a minimise attribute and bring the deepest child to the top of the window stack.
+The focus method will unset a set `minimise` attribute and bring the deepest child to the top of the window stack.

 ## <a name="windows_taskbar">windows_taskbar</a>